Organic solutions for getting rid of rust on garden plants.

 Black spores are visible on leaves and stems in fall and overwinter inside infected stems, which are distinguished by dark, corky blotches at points of infection.
 The spores are spread by wind or by water splashing back up onto the foliage.

-Sulfur or copper powders/ sprays should be applied weekly, starting when foliage begins to develop in the early spring and continuing throughout the growing season.
+• Liquid copper sprays and sulfur powders should be applied weekly, starting when foliage begins to develop in the early spring and continuing throughout the growing season.
 Spray early in the day, and avoid applications during hot weather.
-These organic fungicides will not kill the rust, but prevent the spores from germinating.

 Photo Credit: University of Illinois, College of Agriculture